kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

   - Upload your code.
   - Continue to manage the instances while your application is running.

-- **DNS** can be thought as being the phone book of the internet.
-DNS resolution is the process of translating a domain name to an IP address.

 ## Quick references
 - **Elastic Inference** allows you to attach low-cost GPU-powered acceleration to Amazon EC2 and Sagemaker instances or Amazon ECS tasks, to reduce the cost of running deep learning inference by up to 75%.
 Amazon Elastic Inference supports TensorFlow, Apache MXNet, PyTorch and ONNX models.